Unplanned Pregnancy Help in Indiana

 “What are my options if I’m pregnant?”
 This may be one of the first thoughts you have after realizing that you are carrying a new life.
 Having an unplanned pregnancy can be a scary experience — especially if you are facing this situation alone, or if you are afraid to tell your friends and family.

 At American Adoptions we are happy to give you the information you need to make the best decision for you, whatever it is.
 The three unplanned pregnancy options in Indiana that you have are:

-American Adoptions primarily works with mothers that wish to place their child for adoption due to an unexpected pregnancy.
+American Adoptions primarily works with mothers that wish to place their child for adoption in Indiana due to an unexpected pregnancy.
 Although this is our specialty, we know that this may not be the right choice for you.
 That’s why we provide free unplanned pregnancy counseling for all of your options.
-When you call our counselors at 1-800-ADOPTION, you are never obligated to choose adoption unless you are sure it’s right for you.
+When you call our counselors at 1-800-ADOPTION or fill out our free online contact form, you are never obligated to choose adoption unless you are sure it’s right for you.

 How to Decide Whether to Keep a Baby: Parenting in Indiana

 When you first learn that you are pregnant you may be asking yourself “Should I keep my baby?”
 Choosing to parent is not an easy choice, so it is important to consider all of the facts before making your decision.

 - Which is more expensive, pregnancy or adoption?
 The cost of raising a child may be one of your first concerns.
 The cost of parenting is significant compared to adoption in Indiana.
 According to the Department of Agriculture, the average annual cost of raising a child in Indiana is about $12,000.
 You will also need to think about the cost of hospital care as well as prenatal visits.
 However, when you choose adoption, the entire process will be free to you, and you can even receive financial assistance for certain living and pregnancy expenses.